miso-lims/miso-lims/docs/user_manual/sequencing_containers.md

 will be labelled differently depending on the selected platform.
 For example, it will be "Add Flow Cell" on the Illumina tab.

-In the dialog that appears, choose the platform that the container will be run on.
+In the dialog that appears, choose the instrument model that the container will be run on.
 Next, choose the sequencing container model.
 You will then be taken to the Create Container page, where you can complete the container's details.
 Click the Save button at the top right when you are done to save the container and go to the Edit Container page.
 Here you can add pools and further modify the container.